thoughtram/blog/_posts/2015-02-21-around-the-globe.md

   - Thomas joins thoughtram
   - Upcoming events in 2015
   - We are thoughtram
-  - Announcing Angular Master Class in Berlin
+  - Announcing Angular Master Class at Shopware
 related_videos:
   - '175255006'
   - '193524896'